arthurgeron/fs_tests/README.md

 ## Dependencies

 * Nodejs 6.x.x [link to install](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)
-  * I used nodejs/express to make a simple webserver to serve the dialplan.xml for freeswitch, just because of it's simplicity
+  * I used nodejs/express to make a simple webserver to serve the dialplan.xml for freeswitch, just because of it's simplicity, all autoload_confings are ran from the nodejs directory except for xml_curl.conf.xml.
 * Docker [link to install] (https://docs.docker.com/cs-engine/1.13/#install-on-ubuntu-1404-lts-or-1604-lts)
   * To deploy freeswitch, **not** mandatory, but it's easier to deploy using it and some other changes may be needed